May 4, 2009

 The HTTP access method should be used only if you are restricted by a firewall that won't let you use the git protocol.
 HTTP is slower and requires more bandwidth than any other access methods.

-You can download an http snapshot at the address hereafter, where SANE GIT is hosted:
+You can download an http snapshot at the address hereafter, where Sane git is hosted:

 http://git.debian.org/?p=sane/sane-backends.git